 Chinook Salmon in the Russian River

 Water Agency biologists observed the first 2013 Chinook salmon to pass the underwater cameras installed at the Mirabel water diversion facility on September 2, 2013.
-The pioneering fish is the first of thousands that are expected to enter the watershed this season in a year that shows promise for larger than normal returns.

 Below is a graph comparing Chinook salmon counts from the video monitoring system from prior years.

 Per the Biological Opinion and State Water Resources Control Board Order, the video counting system operated continuously at both fish ladders (on either side of the dam) as flows permitted.
 Water Agency biologists and a team of technicians review the time lapse images seven days a week and visit the site daily to clean and maintain the cameras.

 Chinook salmon currently returning to the River are offspring of wild parents that spawned naturally in the upper 75 miles of the mainstem or in Dry Creek.
 Unlike many steelhead and coho salmon in the Russian River, there is no hatchery production of Chinook salmon.
 Fish returning to spawn are two to four years old.
 Spawning typically commences in November and continues through January.
 Eggs incubate in the gravel for roughly two months before fry emerge and begin their downstream migration to the estuary.
 Water Agency trapping and marking studies have shown that most juvenile Chinook salmon enter the Pacific Ocean by July of their first year of life.